mkhilari/Quantexa-Flight-Data-Assignment/README.md

 > FlightDataAnswers

-The following question is not complete.
+The following questions are not complete.

+> Question 4
+>
 > Question 5

-The incomplete answer to the above question can be found at the following location.
+The incomplete answer to the above questions can be found at the following location.

 > FlightData.scala method `getPassengerPairNumberOfFlightsInRange`